muratk3n/thirdwave/en/README.md

 ---

-No computer system from Anatolia made the cut?
+No computer system from Anatolia made the cut on TOP500?
 HPC software doesn't on donkeys my friend.

 [Link](https://top500.org/lists/top500/2020/06/)